StuPASE: Towards Low-Hallucination Studio-Quality Generative Speech Enhancement: Experiments

 \subsection{Evaluation Metrics}

-We adopt objective metrics covering three key dimensions: \begin{itemize} \item \textbf{Perceptual Quality}: DNSMOS~\cite{DNSMOS-P835} and UTMOS~\cite{UTMOS}. \item \textbf{Speaker Fidelity}: Speaker similarity (SpkSim), computed via a finetuned-WavLM-Large-based ECAPA-TDNN\footnote{ \url{https://github.com/microsoft/UniSpeech/tree/main/downstreams/speaker_verification}}~\cite{UniSpeech-SAT_SV}. \item \textbf{Linguistic Integrity}: Levenshtein phoneme similarity (LPS)~\cite{LPS}, SpeechBERTScore (SBS)~\cite{SpeechBERTScore}, and word error rate (WER) with Whisper-Large-v3~\cite{Whisper-Large-v3}.
+We adopt objective metrics covering three key dimensions: \begin{itemize} \item \textbf{Perceptual Quality}: DNSMOS~\cite{DNSMOS-P835} and UTMOS~\cite{UTMOS}. \item \textbf{Speaker Fidelity}: Speaker similarity (SpkSim), computed via a finetuned-WavLM-Large-based ECAPA-TDNN~\cite{UniSpeechSpeakerVerification}. \item \textbf{Linguistic Integrity}: Levenshtein phoneme similarity (LPS)~\cite{LPS}, SpeechBERTScore (SBS)~\cite{SpeechBERTScore}, and word error rate (WER) with Whisper-Large-v3~\cite{Whisper-Large-v3}.
 When reference transcripts are unavailable, ASR transcriptions of clean speech are used as pseudo-references, yielding dWER. \end{itemize}

 We further conduct subjective evaluations on 70 samples from the simulated test set (noisy utterances with UTMOS $\le$ 1.3 and SNR $\le$ 5 dB).
 We report quality mean opinion score (Q-MOS) obtained via standard absolute category rating (ACR) test~\cite{itu_p800_1996} and similarity mean opinion score (S-MOS), following~\cite{Genhancer}.
 For Q-MOS, listeners rate the quality of the enhanced speech without the clean reference on a 5-point scale (1: Bad, 5: Excellent).
 For S-MOS, listeners judge the speaker similarity of the processed speech relative to the clean reference using a 5-point scale (1: Completely Different, 5: Identical).
-All listening tests were conducted on Prolific.
+All listening tests were conducted on Prolific~\cite{Prolific} with native English speakers, involving 419 listeners for Q-MOS (6 responses/file) and 349 for S-MOS (5 responses/file).